 4) Your scores should be new, original concert music.
 Non-concert music will not be accepted.
 Arrangements of other composers’ works will be considered on a case by case basis.

 In an effort to keep the site clear and targeted, NMS emphasizes concert music – specifically original works.
 Works outside of these parameters would dilute the focus of the site, and would be ill-served in this setting (think about trying to sell a Sci-Fi book in the Romance section at a bookstore).
 NMS has plans to expand to other areas in the future, but chooses to focus on this area for now.

 5) All decisions are at the discretion of NewMusicShelf.

 NewMusicShelf.com allows composers to set prices for their own works.
 We only enforce a minimum price of $2.00 per score.

-After you have emailed email@example.com, you will be instructed on how to submit your scores and information about each score.
+After you have emailed firstname.lastname@example.org, you will be instructed on how to submit your scores and information about each score.
 Scores without parts should be in PDF format only.
-Scores with parts should be bundled in a ZIP file.
+Scores with parts should be bundled as PDFs in a ZIP file.
 NMS discourages selling scores and parts separately.
 Free, open source PDF software can be found here, or via an internet search.